tubearchivist/tubearchivist/README.md

 ------------------------

 ## Core functionality
 Once your YouTube video collection grows, it becomes hard to search and find a specific video.
 That's where Tube Archivist comes in: By indexing your video collection with metadata from YouTube, you can organize, search and enjoy your archived YouTube videos without hassle offline through a convenient web interface.
-THis includes:
+This includes:
 * Subscribe to your favorite YouTube channels
 * Download Videos using **yt-dlp**
 * Index and make videos searchable